apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties-Security.md

 the [Spring Cloud](https://github.com/spring-cloud/spring-cloud-config) project as [described in this guide](Configuration-Server-Management.html).

-The CAS configuration server exposes `/encrypt` and `/decrypt` endpoints to support encrypting and decrypting values.
+The Spring Cloud configuration server exposes `/encrypt` and `/decrypt` endpoints to support encrypting and decrypting values.
 Both endpoints accept a `POST` payload; you can use `/encrypt` to secure and encrypt settings and place them inside your CAS configuration.
 CAS will auto-decrypt at the appropriate moment.